vra/dinov2-retrieval/README.md

 ```
 NOTE: both of them can be path to an image or a folder.

+The results will be saved to `output` folder.

 ### Debug info
 add `-v` or `--verbose` to show debug info